Emergency Telephone Users Surcharge – Registration Information

 Who is required to register?

-Every service supplier and direct seller in this state is required to register with the California Department of Tax and Fee Administration (CDTFA).
+Every service supplier in this state is required to register with the California Department of Tax and Fee Administration (CDTFA).
 A "service supplier" is defined as:

 - Any person supplying intrastate telephone communication services (which includes all local or toll telephone services where the points of origin and destination of the service are all located in this state), according to California intrastate tariffs, to any user in this state.